FEATURED

 GET STARTED

-While a healthy, whole food-based diet may be the best way to get the nutrients that your body needs, vitamins and other supplements may be extremely helpful, too.
 In addition to getting plenty of nutrients from whole foods, you can add supplements to your diet to help support your body with what it may need if you find that you’re unable to meet all of your body’s requirements with your regular diet.

-Vitamins are naturally-occurring compounds that your body either produces on its own or gets from food.
+Vitamins are naturally occurring compounds that your body either produces on its own or gets from food.

 Your body needs a wide array of different vitamins in small amounts for optimal health.
 Vitamins, along with minerals, are often called micronutrients.
 In contrast to macronutrients – carbohydrates, fat, and protein – which your body needs in larger amounts each day, you only need a few milligrams (mg) or micrograms (mcg) of most vitamins on a daily basis.
-In contrast, your body needs grams of almost all of each macronutrient – carbohydrates, fat, and protein – for optimal nutrition.
+Alternatively, your body needs grams of almost all of each macronutrient – carbohydrates, fat, and protein – for optimal nutrition.

 Fat-soluble vitamins are best absorbed by your body in the presence of fats, so if you take fat-soluble vitamins as supplements, you may want to do so with a snack or meal containing healthy fats.
 On the other hand, this doesn’t apply to water-soluble vitamins which are handled differently in the body.

-Both fat-soluble and water-soluble vitamins can be found in foods and supplements, but some vitamins, like the water-soluble vitamin B12 and the fat-soluble vitamin D3, are harder to find in plant-based foods.
 But there’s still good news — if you’re striving to maintain a plant-based or vegan diet, fortified foods can be a great choice for supporting vitamin B12 and vitamin D intake while appropriate sun exposure can also help with vitamin D levels.
-If these methods don’t provide you with the necessary intake, including a high-quality multivitamin, like MaryRuth's liquid multivitamins, may help you avoid becoming deficient in these while sticking with your plant-based diet.

-MaryRuth's liquid multivitamins offer you a variety of essential nutrients, including vitamin B12 and vitamin D. These two nutrients are often lacking in a vegan diet, so it's important for vegans to ensure they’re getting adequate intake in one form or another.
+A good, broad spectrum multivitamin should offer you a variety of essential nutrients, including vitamin B12 and vitamin D. These two nutrients are often lacking in a vegan diet, so it's important for vegans to ensure they’re getting adequate intake in one form or another.
 Fortified foods can be a great choice for supporting vitamin B12 and vitamin D intake while appropriate sun exposure can also help with vitamin D levels.
 If these methods don’t provide you with the necessary intake, including a high-quality multivitamin may help you avoid becoming deficient in these while sticking with your plant-based diet.

 These vitamins behave differently than their water-soluble counterparts.
-Fat-soluble vitamins can be stored up in your body for long periods of time, whereas water-soluble vitamins tend to be washed out of the body relatively quickly.
+Fat-soluble vitamins can be stored in your body for long periods of time, whereas water-soluble vitamins tend to be washed out of the body relatively quickly.

 Below are the four fat-soluble vitamins: